Skip to main content

 Lifting weights, using resistance bands, or performing bodyweight exercises like squats and push-ups also builds stronger bones.
 The mechanism here is slightly different but equally powerful.
 When your muscles contract to move a weight, they pull on the bones to which they are attached.

 This tension creates a localized stress that, like weight-bearing impact, stimulates osteoblast activity at that specific site.
-This is why a full-body program is so beneficial, as it ensures all major bone groups receive a growth signal.
+This is why a full-body resistance training program is so beneficial, as it ensures all major bone groups receive a growth signal.

 Targeted exercise sends direct mechanical signals to bone-building cells, while a nutrient-dense diet provides the essential materials for their work.